|Pregnancy Week (Select):|

 It wouldn’t be difficult knowing we were pregnant if our uterus came complete with flashing lights and twirling tassels which activate when conception has occurred!
 But unfortunately, the only pregnancy symptoms we can rely on hormonal changes that occur within in our body.

-Pregnancy Symptoms – How Soon Will I Start to Notice Them?
+How Soon Will I Start to Notice Any Symptoms?

 While studies show that an egg is usually fertilised within 12 hours of ovulation (and no longer than 24 hours as it starts to die), you wont start noticing pregnancy symptoms and/or be able to detect pregnancy until after implantation, which occurs from around 7-10 days post ovulation.
 If you have conceived, the embryo starts to produce hCG after implantation and not before, so it is not possible to detect pregnancy or have pregnancy symptoms before this time.
 So the longer you wait to test after ovulation, the more accurate the result will be, and the darker the potential positive test line may be.
 Pregnancy testing should ideally be done from the day your period would have been due.